meilisearch/documentation/references/ranking_rules.md

 Delete the ranking rules of an index.

-By deleting the rules you reset them to their default value.
+By deleting the rules you reset them to their default value, which are:

 ```json
 [